ah-mabrouk/permission/README.md

 # Mabrouk/Permission

-mabrouk/permission is a Laravel api package for dealing with project admins permissions.
+mabrouk/permission is a Laravel api package for dealing with project admins permissions using Database approach.

 ## Table of Content
 [Important Introduction](#important-introduction)